8 Things to Do in Osaka, Japan for First-Time Visitors

 5. Visit the Top Temples in Osaka

 Taking the subway south, we arrived at one of the most beautiful temples in the city, Shitenno-ji.
 The temple offers a peaceful escape from the city's hustle and bustle.
 Its beautiful architecture and serene surroundings make it a must-visit.
+For visitors exploring Osaka's top things to do, Shitenno-ji Temple provides an incredible cultural experience.
+Not only is a visit educational over Osaka’s history, but a visit to the temple grounds also provides atranquil environment and all kinds of stunning architecture.
 Though Shitenno-ji was a nice stop, we were extremely excited to explore the district just adjacent, Shinsekai.

 6. Take a Journey to Osaka’s Past in Shinsekai

 Walking through the neighborhood felt like walking through an old county fair, and to me this was the most surprising and unexpected area to experience.
 Along Shinsekai’s main street, the Jumbo-Tsuribune Tsurikichi Restaurant attracts visitors by allowing them to fish for their own food.
 With an enormous pool area full of live fish, customers are given fishing poles and nets to catch their own, and their prize catch is freshly prepared.
+For those searching for unique things to do in Osaka, this interactive dining experience is a one-of-a-kind activity.
 We couldn’t help but to give it a try ourselves!
 Determined as we were, we came up empty after 45 minutes of attempting to fish, and settled for a delicious platter of takoyaki from the regular menu.
 Regardless, I’ll never forget the experience.

 Tsutenkaku Tower in Shinsekai